davidiommi/Pytorch--3D-Medical-Images-Segmentation--SALMON/README.md

 *******************************************************************************
 ## Usage
 ### Folders structure:

-Use first "organize_folder_structure.py" to create organize the data in the following folder structure:
+Use first "organize_folder_structure.py" to create organize the data.
+Modify the input parameters to select the two folders: images and labels folders with the dataset.

+    .
+	├── Data_folder
+	|   ├── CT
+	|   |   ├── 1.nii
+    |   |   ├── 2.nii
+	|   |   └── 3.nii
+	|   ├── CT_labels
+	|   |   ├── 1.nii
+    |   |   ├── 2.nii
+	|   |   └── 3.nii

+Data structure after running it:

 	.
 	├── Data_folder